Skip to content

 Wholesale Mortgage Lenders

-• These lenders work directly with mortgage brokers
+• These lenders work directly with independent mortgage brokers

-• By providing them with loan programs they can resell to borrowers
+• They provide them with loan programs and pricing they can resell to borrowers

-• Brokers submit loan applications to the wholesale lender for approval and funding
+• Brokers submit loan applications to the wholesale lender for approval, processing, and funding

-• Some examples include Carrington Mortgage Services, Freedom Mortgage Corp., Stearns Lending, and United Wholesale Mortgage
+• Some examples include Carrington Mortgage Services, Freedom Mortgage Corp., and United Wholesale Mortgage

-These brokers work on the retail end with borrowers and handle all correspondence, while simultaneously working with an Account Executive at the wholesale mortgage lender to carry out processing, underwriting, and loan funding.
+Brokers operate on the retail end with borrowers (home buyers), while simultaneously working with an Account Executive (AE) at the wholesale mortgage lender to fulfill processing, underwriting, and loan funding.

-The borrower never actually interacts with the wholesale mortgage lender, only the broker does.
+The borrower never actually interacts with the wholesale mortgage lender or the AE, only the broker does.
+Fun fact: I was an AE while working in the mortgage industry.

 The wholesale mortgage lender funds the loan, and will usually sell it on the secondary market within a month or two.

-Many mortgage banks have both wholesale and retail divisions, such as Quicken via its Quicken Loans Mortgage Services (QLMS).
+Many mortgage companies have both wholesale and retail divisions, such as Rocket Mortgage via its Rocket Pro TPO business unit.

-But wholesale lenders can be independent entities as well.
-Some examples include United Wholesale Mortgage and Carrington Mortgage Services.
+Wholesale lenders can be independent entities as well.
+One example includes United Wholesale Mortgage (UWM), currently the nation’s largest lender overall.

 Tip: How to get a wholesale mortgage rate.